braaannigan/Vigorous_lateral_export/README.md

 In practice, pigs_initparams.py is edited to set the desired experiment parameters.
 This script is called as 'python pigs_initparams.py' and the input files are generated.

+##mitgcm
+This folder contains the model code.
+The model code is found in 'model'.
+The compile_time_options allows the packages and grid to be specified.
+The optfile used for the paper is tools/build_options/linux_archer_gfortran2.
+The input files are then found in run.

+If the experiment is run in a series of jobs on a cluster, the bash script crd.sh allows the generation of a series of input data files.
+When crd.sh is run in the terminal, the first and last job numbers are requested.
+The script then creates a sequency of files called, say, data000, data001 etc..
+These files have the appropriate iteration number for the pickup files for that point in the sequence.